 The Coastal Commission offers annual Local Assistance Grants for LCP amendments, which the City was awarded for the Mill Site LCP amendment.
-This year, \$750,000 in funding is available, and the application deadline is September 14, 2018.
-Since the LCP amendment would follow annexation, that funding might be a target for the City next year.
+This year, \$750,000 in funding is available, and the application deadline was September 14, 2018.
+Since the LCP amendment would follow annexation, that funding might be a target for the City in future years.